Saumya-x/Saumya-x.github.io/aboutme.md

 ---
 layout: page
-title: Plane curves belong in the Maths textbook, and women do not belong there.
+title: Plane curves belong in the Math textbook, and women do not belong there.
 subtitle: Feminism woven into CSCI 103
 ---